ronanchilvers/solo-d6/Scenes/14 - The dungeons.md

 Okan shakes his head - "There's nothing here.
 Not a thing!
 There must be some way other way out of here - I feel it in my bones!
 Kaapo - can you do something to help?
 Wave your hands around or something?"

 Kaapo scratches his head - "I'm not sure what I'd do.
-Hold on - let me look at my scrolls."
+Hold on - let me see what I have."

+> [!oracle] Does Kaapo have a scroll that might help?
+> **Roll:** 33 (50/50)
+> **Outcome:** Yes
+> **Random Event:** None (ignore as existing random event present)

+After a few minutes he stands up - "This might help.
+Faerie Fire - it makes hidden things visible."
+Okan rubs his hands together - "Great!
+Okay do your thing then." - He wiggles his fingers in front of him.